Farming for Future

 Mission

-Blackwood Educational Land Institute is a teaching farm on a mission to model the indispensable role of regenerative food systems in all our lives.
-By integrating natural systems, healthy communities, and animal welfare, together we can co-create better ways to grow and source food.
+Blackwood Educational Land Institute is a teaching and regenerative farm, modeling the role of natural food systems by co-creating better ways to grow and source food.

 Vision